wrs225/Caravel-Vector-Coprocessor-AI/README.md

 # Microarchitecture
 ## Top
 The block diagram of the processor core is shown below.
 The microarchitecture was designed by a human and GPT4.
-GPT4 primarily described the functionality some of the blocks, while a human drew out the block diagram on pencil and paper.
+GPT4 primarily described the functionality of some of the blocks, while a human drew out the block diagram on pencil and paper.
 The architecture was designed to be as simple as possible, so an AI can feasibly implement it.

 The Control can be upgraded easily to support more advanced features such as chimes and scheduling.
 A counter is used to increment the register file addresses so the operations can be done on a vector of registers.

 Additional logic was added as a kludge to allow for dynamic reading/writing from the wishbone bus.

 Each address line piped into an AND gate is assumed to be an address comparison.
-Additionally, each queue can be assumed to be latency insensitive.
+Additionally, each queue can be assumed to be latency-insensitive.
 Each blue wire can be assumed to come from the control unit.

 They say pictures are worth 1000 words, so a copy of the block diagram is included below.